gnunn1/modernize-apps-jboss/docs/cdk-docs/md/01-moving-existing-apps.md

 ## Re-Run the RHAMT report

-In this step we will re-run the RHAMT report to verify our migration was successfu.
+In this step we will re-run the RHAMT report to verify our migration was successful.

 **1. Run the RHAMT CLI against the project**